ryukau/VSTPlugins/docs/manual/SpectralPhaser/SpectralPhaser_en.md

 :   Amount of phase rotation in the frequency domain.

-    This only applies when `Transform` is FFT; when other orthogonal transforms are selected, `Rotation` is used as an amount to swap frequency components.
+    This only applies when `Transform` is FFT; when other transforms are selected, `Rotation` is used as an amount to swap frequency components.

 Spectral Shift